 "We promise to work for your trust and to provide a full-service value for your investment.
-We check the Pedals, Action, Cabinet & Tone with every scheduled Tuning visit." - Phil Glenn, RPT, owner of Sound Piano Crafts.
+We check the Pedals, Action, Cabinet & Tone with every scheduled Tuning visit." - Phil & Lyn Glenn, owners.

 Your piano is an extraordinary instrument which can bring you and your family a lifetime of enjoyment.
 The basic standard of care recommended by most piano manufacturers and technicians is to tune your piano every 6 months to a year.
 Pianos that are played often or used for performances may require more frequent tuning, perhaps at each seasonal change, after a move, or before an important event.